 In addition, for those with Restless Leg Syndrome (RLS) and a ferritin under 60, iron can be more effective than the medication Requip, and can eliminate RLS as well as your iron levels optimize.

-In CFS and fibromyalgia patients, as in any chronic illness, a very common cause of unusual hair loss is a condition called "Telogen Effluvium."
-This is when the normal cycles of natural growing and falling out of the hair follicles become jolted out of their usual random phase due to illness.
-In this condition, a severe physical stress - such as pneumonia or a CFS flare up - can produce unusual hair loss which doesn't begin until 3-9 months later.
+In CFS and fibromyalgia patients, as in any chronic illness, a very common cause of unusual hair loss is a condition called telogen effluvium.
+This is when the normal cycles of hair growth and shedding become jolted out of their usual random phases due to illness.
+In this condition, severe physical stress — such as pneumonia or a CFS flare-up — can produce unusual hair loss which doesn't begin until 3-9 months later.
 This type of hair loss is reversible, although it can take 3-9 months.
 It often grows in more quickly than this, but it's better to be pleasantly surprised than to feel disappointment and abandon the needed Rx too quickly.

 To treat hair thinning:

 - Optimize overall nutritional support.
 The Energy Revitalization System vitamin powder is excellent for this, plus take a 29 mg iron tablet for 6-12 months (until the ferritin is over 100).
 Do not take iron if the ferritin is over 200 (and have your doctor check for iron excess called hemochromatosis, which is easy to treat but life-threatening if missed).

 - Optimize thyroid function even if your thyroid labs are "normal."